Uragh Stone Circle and Lake of Gleninchaquin

 The Beara peninsula in Counties Kerry and Cork in Ireland is a path less traveled by the tour buses and not often found in the guidebooks.
-Our smaller vans can make this trip and we found the drive to be a worthwhile excursion and despite some of the very narrow roads, a peaceful respite from the touristy Ring of Kerry and Dingle peninsulas.
+Smaller vehicles can make this trip easily and we found the drive to be a worthwhile excursion and despite some of the very narrow roads, a peaceful respite from the crowded and touristy Ring of Kerry and Dingle peninsulas.

 The Uragh Stone, also known as the Uragh Stone Circle, is a prehistoric stone circle located in County Kerry, Ireland.
 The stone circle is situated on the Beara Peninsula near the Gleninchaquin Park and is believed to have been constructed during the Bronze Age, approximately 4000 years ago.